Dos and Don'ts of Making an Offer on REO Property

 Things to do

 DO- Make an inclusive offer.
-This is important if the property requires work to be done.
-Work such as repairs has a possibility of more money than expected put out and sometimes never recovered.
+This is important if there is definitely work to be done.
+It is possible it needs a new furnace or roof.
+Some require passing a city or state code for electricity or plumbing.
+This is possibly an expensive investment on top of the price.
+Work such as repairs create the possibility of more money than expected put out and sometimes never fully recovered.

-For the most part these are properties sold in “as is” condition.
-Furthermore, banks are not homeowners and any repairs made by them are not considered upgrades or fixes a home owner would make to increase the equity or value of it.
+For the most part these are sold in “as is” condition.
+Furthermore, banks are not homeowners Repairs made by individuals who held the mortgage are not always considered upgrades.
+Fixes a home owner makes are not always an effort to increase the equity or value of it.
+Purely cosmetics which downplay the equity are also possible.

-DO-Have financing for the REO in place before making an offer.
+DO-Have the monies or financing in hand for buying before making an offer.
 This is especially important for anyone not paying all cash.
-This always makes an offer more attractive to the seller.
-Additionally, the entire process is much easier with cash.
+If not all or any in cash, the guarantee of financing is enough.
+This always has a tendency to make an offer extremely attractive to the seller.
+Additionally, the entire process is easier with cash.

 Nearly all financial institutions are in a position with a necessity to satisfy shareholders or boards with investment decisions.
 This means a great effort is made to recover the mortgage and costs invested in the property and possibly a profit if at all possible.